Baby Rubbing Eyes – Reasons and Prevention

+Once you bring your little one home from the hospital, you will start to notice cute little things about them.
+What they do, the sound they make and the way they look around with their big beady eyes.
 Babies rubbing their eyes is possibly the cutest thing you will see.
 Their tiny fists rubbing those round curious eyes are sure to tug at your heartstrings.
 Usually, babies rub their eyes when they feel tired or sleepy, but in some cases, your baby might also be feeling pain due to dust or an eyelash in the eyes, an eye infection, or even an allergy.
+In this article, we will discuss reasons and prevention of a baby rubbing its eyes.

 Video: Baby Rubbing Eyes – Reasons and Prevention